MedStar Washington Hospital Center

-MedStar Washington Hospital Center is the largest private hospital in Washington, D.C.
-A member of MedStar Health, the not-for-profit Hospital Center is licensed for 926 beds.
-Health services in primary, secondary and tertiary care are offered to adult and neonatal patients.
-It also serves as a teaching hospital for Georgetown University School of Medicine.
+MedStar Washington Hospital Center is the largest not-for-profit Hospital in Washington, D.C..
+It is a member of MedStar Health, licensed for 926 beds, and a teaching hospital for Georgetown University School of Medicine.

 The Hospital Center occupies a 47 acre campus in Northwest Washington that it shares with three other medical facilities.
 Immediately adjacent to MedStar Washington Hospital Center are the National Rehabilitation Hospital and the central branch of Children's National Medical Center.